supriyoMondal/react_express_contextAPI_starter/readme.md

-## React Express Starter Pack with context API
+## React Express Starter Pack with Redux

-#### Use the full power of the context API with this starter pack.
+#### Use the full power of the Redux with this starter pack.

 ## Quick Start